Steph or Seth? Coin flip to decide who mom, dad represent

 Literally.

-With sons Stephen and Seth Curry becoming the first siblings to face each other in an NBA conference final, it’s a dilemma most any parent would love to have.
+With sons Stephen and Seth Curry becoming the first siblings to face each other in an NBA conference final, it’s a dilemma most any parent would love.

 Dell and his wife, Sonya, decided wearing a split jersey with the Warriors and Blazers would be “too easy.”
 Instead, they’ll flip a coin before each game in the best-of-seven series to determine which team they’ll represent.

+“I just know watching Seth play I get nervous watching him like on TV and stuff,” Stephen said after practice Monday.
+“For them, it’s family and parents who supported us all the way through the ranks.”

-It will go something like this: If Sonya flips heads, she’ll wear Blazers attire to support Seth, while Dell wears Stephen’s Warriors colors.
+The parents’ routine will go something like this: If Sonya flips heads, she will wear Blazers attire to support Seth, while Dell wears Stephen’s Warriors colors.
 If the coin lands on tails, she’ll dress in Warriors clothing while Dell dons Blazers gear.

 The next game Dell gets to flip the coin, and so on — until the series is decided.